lewtds/nim/README.md

 **nim** strive to:

-- have a simple yet useful API, preferably shorter than an A4 page when printed out
+- provide a simple yet useful API, preferably shorter than an A4 page when printed out
 - support both pre-editting and direct input
 - be nimble yet extensible
 - spot a user-friendly UI that gets out of the way as much as possible